ansible-collections/community.aws/docs/community.aws.autoscaling_launch_config_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>A list of security groups to apply to the instances.
-Since version 2.4 you can specify either security group names or IDs or a mix.
-Previous to 2.4, for VPC instances, specify security group IDs and for EC2-Classic, specify either security group names or IDs.</div>
+                        <div>A list of security groups to apply to the instances.</div>
+                        <div>You can specify either security group names or IDs or a mix.</div>
                 </td>
             </tr>
             <tr>